 How to set up payments on WhatsApp

 To get started with payments on WhatsApp, you'll first have to link your bank account to the service.
-UPI works primarily with your phone number, and the service works with all major banks in India.
-The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option within WhatsApp as it will create a UPI ID for you.
-Here's what you need to know:
+UPI works primarily with your phone number, and the service is available for all major banks in India.
+The best part is that even if you don't have a UPI account set up with your bank, you will be able to use the payments option within WhatsApp, as it will create a new UPI ID for you.
+Here's how to set it up:

 - Open WhatsApp from the app drawer or home screen.